translate/pootle/docs/server/commands.rst

 option only updating new translations, removing obsolete strings and discovering new files and strings will be done.

+.. release::2014-06-23
+``update_stores`` scans project directories looking for files matching languages not added to the project then adds them.
+It basically repeats the discovery process done by Pootle when you create a new project.
+Languages added to projects that have no matching files on the filesystem will be disabled.

 .. versionchanged:: 2.5.1

 Note that ``update_stores`` doesn't keep obsolete units around anymore, they are